 The metaphor of the wolf-tooth necklaces might make a little more sense when looking at wolf-teeth and bi-valve spring shell necklaces of Corded Ware women (might she be associated with springs like Bath?).
 Maybe a more direct understanding of these necklaces could be made with Saule from the Baltic religions.
 All this is just food for thought.
 There's a lot of contradictions that can be seen.

-Marian Catholics of both genders often were a gold cross or Marian medallion.
+Marian Catholics of both genders often wear a gold cross or Marian medallion.
 Obviously Beakers of both genders are worshiping the same gods in ways that are similar and different.

 *Until another idea takes its place, I proposed the idea that basket earrings were attached to quills.
 Based on the shaped of the missing Kirkhaugh half, raptor quills that men wore in their headband.